MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 This reference architecture provides guidance for designing a mission critical workload on Azure.
 The architecture design focuses on maximum reliability and operational effectiveness.

-## Path to production

 The architecture guidance references an [example implementation](https://github.com/Azure/Mission-Critical-Online) only for illustrative purposes.
 It shows a simplified architecture that is still reliable and can be considered as your first step toward production.

-It provides a foundation for building a cloud-native application, where the workload is accessed over a public endpoint and doesn't require private network connectivity to other resources of an organization.
+The architecture provides a foundation for building a cloud-native application, where the workload is accessed over a public endpoint and doesn't require private network connectivity to other resources of an organization.
 The example workload contains a microservices application that can be accessed over a public endpoint.
 It's hosted in an Azure Kubernetes Service (AKS) cluster and uses other Azure-native platform capabilities.

 > ![GitHub logo](../../../_images/github.svg) [Mission-Critical open source project](http://github.com/azure/mission-critical)